 If you have gone with a thin coat of stain, you’ll end up with the lighter color of wood grain and if you have gone for a thick coat of stain, the dark deeper color of wood grain will result.

-I highly recommend always going with a thin coat of stains.
-They are easy to dry and highlight the beautiful wood grain of ash wood is evenly more.
+I highly recommend applying a thin coat of stains.
+They dry quickly and highlight the beautiful wood grain of ash wood evenly.

 To get the dark deep color you want, make sure to increase the number of coats, not the thickness of the individual coat.